 Gabapentin has a half-life of about five to seven hours, the FDA publishes.
 After that time, it will be around half as active as the bloodstream as when it entered.
-After about 10 to 14 hours, gabapentin will be mostly processed out of the body.
+After about 35 hours, gabapentin will be mostly eliminated out of the body.

-When the drug is no longer active, withdrawal symptoms will start.
+When the drug is no longer present,the substance user will start experiencing withdrawal symptoms.
 In the case of gabapentin, withdrawal will start about 12 hours after the last dose.